Mike Toglia Player Props: Rockies vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 12th in the league with a collective 8.9 strikeouts per nine innings.
+- The Padres pitching staff ranks 12th in the league with a collective nine strikeouts per nine innings.

-- The Padres have a 3.73 team ERA that ranks first across all MLB pitching staffs.
+- The Padres' 3.71 team ERA is No. 1 among all league pitching staffs.

-- Padres pitchers combine to give up 117 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Padres pitchers combine to rank 12th in baseball in home runs given up (118 total, 1.1 per game).

-- Lugo (4-5) gets the starting nod for the Padres in his 16th start of the season.
-He has a 3.62 ERA in 82 2/3 innings pitched, with 79 strikeouts.
+- Avila makes his first start of the season for the Padres.

-- His most recent appearance was on Wednesday against the Pittsburgh Pirates, when the righty went seven innings, surrendering two earned runs while giving up three hits.
+- The 26-year-old righty pitched in relief in his most recent outing this season, one of two appearances so far.

 © 2023 Data Skrive.
 All rights reserved.